Alfresco/docs-alfresco/media-management/1.2/using/index.md

 You can explicitly request a rendition by clicking the **+** icon in the **Renditions** panel of the document details page.
 See For more see [Creating a rule]({% link content-services/latest/using/content/rules.md %}) [Viewing media](LINK) for more information about the Renditions panel.

 You can perform an ad hoc format transformation in a number of ways, for example, create a rule with a Transform and Copy Content action.
-See For more see [Creating a rule]({% link content-services/latest/using/content/rules.md %}) [Applying rules to folders](LINK) for more information about setting up rules.
+For more see [Creating a rule](link content-services/latest/using/content/rules.md) [Applying rules to folders](LINK) for more information about setting up rules.

 ## Publishing media